-Students are registered at St. Cecelia Catholic School by invitation.
-This invitation may be withdrawn at any time if the student is experiencing academic or behavioral difficulties beyond what the school's programs will accommodate.
 The open admission policy of the Catholic Schools of the Diocese of St. Petersburg allows no person to be discriminated against or denied admission based on the basis of race, color, or ethnic origin if space is available.
 Nor is the staff hired or assigned on the basis of race, color, or ethnic origin.
 The principal, in consultation with the staff and pastors, is responsible for the acceptance of new students.

-The application of new students includes a processing fee.
-St. Cecelia Catholic School's programs may not meet the needs of every student and therefore every new student is evaluated on the basis of prior academic performance, behavior performance, and standardized tests.
+The application of new students includes a 150.00 processing fee.
+St. Cecelia Catholic School's programs may not meet the needs of every student and therefore every new student is evaluated on the basis of prior academic performance, behavior performance, and standardized test scores.